withaarzoo/Linkedin-Profile-Tooltip/README.md

 ## LinkedIn Profile Tooltip

 This repository contains HTML and CSS code to create a tooltip displaying a LinkedIn profile.
-When hovering over a LinkedIn icon, a tooltip with profile details appears .
+When hovering over a LinkedIn icon, a tooltip with profile details appears.

 ### Preview